3 key takeaways

 Overview of the best AI resume builders

-There’s no shortage of resume builders out there—but not all of them use AI the same way.
-Some focus on writing content for you.
-Others help with keyword optimization or formatting.
-A few do all of the above (and then some).
+There’s no shortage of resume builders out there, but not all of them use AI the same way.
+Some focus on writing all of the content for you from scratch, while others help with keyword optimization or document formatting.
+A few do all of the above and more, providing a comprehensive resume creation service.

 Here’s a quick look at the top tools we reviewed and what they’re best known for: